-2.2.4.4 Accommodations to the Gain Model for Missing 2019-20 Data Due to the Pandemic
+2.2.4.4 Accommodations to the 2020-21 Gain Model for Missing 2019-20 Data Due to the Pandemic This section describes accommodations to the gain model that were made for the 2020-21 reporting.
+This section does not apply to subsequent years' reporting since the immediate prior year is available to measure student growth.

 In spring 2020, the COVID-19 pandemic required schools to close early and cancel statewide summative assessments.
 As a result, scores are not available for Michigan's M-STEP assessments based on the 2019-20 school year, and it is not possible to measure growth on the M-STEP assessments from the 2018-19 to the 2019-20 school years or from the 2019-20 to the 2020-21 school years.
 For the gain model based on M-STEP Math and ELA and PSAT 8/9 in grade 8, the 2020-21 reporting measures growth from the 2018-19 school year to the 2020-21 school year.
-Because interim/benchmark assessments are administered at several points throughout the school year, the gain model for MAP growth in the same way it has in previous years, except that 2019-20 measures growth from the beginning of year (BOY) to the middle of year (MOY) rather than BOY to end of year (EOY).
+Because benchmark assessments are administered at several points throughout the school year, the gain model for MAP growth is calculated in the same way it has been in previous years, except that 2019-20 measures growth from the beginning of year (BOY) to the middle of year (MOY) rather than BOY to end of year (EOY).